Instructor: Kathryn Mattingly

 Classes by this instructor

-April 24, 2024 to May 29, 2024 | 9:00am-12:00pm | Bend
+April 9, 2025 to May 14, 2025 | 9:00am-12:00pm | Bend

 In this course, learn essential building blocks for fiction and memoir including plot, setting, theme, characterization, point-of-view, and dialogue.
-What is the hero's journey, and how does a writer develop a story concept into a page-turning bestseller?
+What is the hero's journey, and how does a writer develop a story concept into a page-turning best seller?
 Award-winning author and college educator Kathryn Mattingly will inspire you to begin your novel, complete your first draft, or reassess what you have written so far.
 Open to novel and memoir writers of all levels!

-April 25, 2024 to May 30, 2024 | 5:00pm-8:00pm | Bend
+April 10, 2025 to May 15, 2025 | 5:00pm-8:00pm | Bend